-I am regular lecturer at conferences and Study Weekends in Holland, Germany, England, Scotland, Ireland, Sweden, USA and Canada.
+I am regular lecturer at conferences and Study Weekends in Holland, Germany, England, Scotland, Ireland, Sweden, New Zealand, USA and Canada.

 Here you can find some lecture topics, but are you looking for something else and it is not here in the list, just ask me and I will put the customized lecture together you want.

 All lectures are with digital images and you have to provide a digital projector preferable with an HDMI conection.
 I will bring my own laptop with me.